 From 2009 to 2013 Frontier was owned by Republic Airways until December 2013, when it was sold to an investment fund associated with Indigo Partners.

-In addition, unlike other branded airlines Frontier's network of marketing alliances is limited to a code-sharing agreement with Great Lakes Aviation, constraining its ability to attract passenger traffic.
+Unlike other branded airlines Frontier's network of marketing alliances is limited to a code-sharing agreement with Great Lakes Aviation, constraining its ability to attract passenger traffic.
 (Code-sharing enables airlines to sell tickets on one another's flights and thus offer passengers service to more destinations.)
-Frontier's partnership with low-cost carrier AirTran ended in mid-2011.
-Their arrangement, dating back to late 2006, allowed frequent flyer members of both airlines to earn and use their miles on each other's carriers.
-The partnership was touted as a first between low-cost airlines.
-Frontier has since integrated the Midwest Miles program into its own.

 ▲ Show Less▼ Show Full Description